Updated: February 21, 2024

 This step-by-step guide will provide all the information you need to find castles for sale in Portugal and how to invest in or buy the property.

 Step 1: Find a good lawyer

 When you are looking to buy a castle, you must have an experienced Portugal real estate lawyer to help you navigate the process.
 It is worth scouting out a professional who has specific experience in dealing with historic properties.
 This is because the process may be more cumbersome as you invest in sites of historical importance to Portugal.

 A good lawyer will be able to assist you with the legal aspects of buying a historic site, ensuring that you have all the documents that you need and practicalities and deadlines to be aware of in the process.

 Step 2: Find the right property

-You will also need to check with your council (Câmara) regarding restoring the historic property.
-With any major changes and upgrades to the property, you will need to get their approval.
+You must also check with your council (Câmara) regarding restoring the historic property.
+With any significant changes and upgrades to the property, you will need to get their approval.
 Read our article on Portugal Property Finder: Simplify Your Home Search for some top tips.

 Step 3: Do your due diligence

 Visit the castle and make sure that everything is in order.
 This is a substantial investment, so hire a surveyor and triple-check everything to ensure everything is as it should be.
 Old properties often require considerable maintenance, so bear this in mind when doing your due diligence checks.
 Also, there will likely be additional maintenance costs with historical properties after the purchase.